gsarchive/scripts/README.md

 TODO:

-* Go through all the MM_ scripts (see popgoes.py for classification) and further subcategorize them, with a view to replacing them with simple CSS hover directives.
-They appear to primarily (maybe exclusively?) replace one image with another when the mouse hovers over a button.
 * If you iframe an image, the image's native size is ignored and the iframe has a default size.
 This is unideal, ergo we stick to an IMG element when the popup is a simple image.
 Would be nice to unify and to have some sort of user zoom.